All photos by Chrisitan Berg

 A sugary beverage that’s also healthy?
 Nước mía or sugarcane juice is a pleasant surprise for most travellers.
 Vendors slowly push sugarcane stalks through a press to extract the sweet liquid.
-Squeeze some kumquats and enjoy over ice for a natural re-energiser.
+Squeeze some calamansi and enjoy over ice for a natural re-energiser.

 After sightseeing in the sunshine, take a break at a cafe with a cup of trà quất.
-A simple ice tea flavoured with kumquat and honey, this flavourful drink will revive you in a flash.
+A simple ice tea flavoured with calamansi and honey, this flavourful drink will revive you in a flash.
 You can even find it in cafe chains such as Cong Ca Phe and The Coffee House.

 Vietnamese are experts at transforming fresh ingredients into special culinary treats.
 The sinh tố is an example of this: A hearty blend of tropical fruits -- dragon fruit, bananas, pineapples, mangoes, avocados and others -- blended with ice and a swirl of condensed milk.

 A frosty glass stacked as high as possible with sweet and sour ‘lime snow’ is what makes a chanh tuyết a divine delicacy.
 Made with ice, lime juice, zest and a touch of sugar, it’s served with a straw and a spoon to help you dig in.
 Find it at cafes nation-wide.